reasoning/hero/README.md

 - Argument and option parsing with `Args, Options, Section`, and `Configuration` for config files.
 - Regular expression support integrated into `String` with `Regex`

+### Parsing

+Parsing is a first class citizen in Hero, and the `Parser` framework lets you write, and parse text and data formats with consistent easy without sacrificing semantics.
+It reads like a book.

+With `StreamParser` you can parser directly from any stream type without altering your code.

+- `Parser, Scanner, Token`
+- `StringParser, TextParser`
+- `StreamParser`

 ### Time and Date
 Time operations using high frequency `Timer` class, convert between any date/time format using `Epoch` and `Calendar`.
 Calculate elapsed time using simple stopwatch behavior.